Entanglement wedge cross section inequalities in AdS/BCFT: Conclusion and Discussion

 Our work in this paper may be pushed forward in following directions in future.
 Firstly, one may check the inequalities of $E_W$ in time-dependent bulk gravity, which could improve our understanding on the dynamical properties of $E_W$.
-Secondly, it is very desirable to apply the algebraic method proposed in this work to explore more inequalities of $E_W$, especially holographic $E_W$ inequalities such as MMI, which might impose new constraints on holographic states.
+Secondly, it is very desirable to apply the algebraic method proposed in this work to explore more inequalities of $E_W$, especially holographic $E_W$ inequalities such as (\ref{ie5}), which might impose new constraints on holographic states.
+Thirdly, it is interesting to consider the $E_W$ inequalities in other gravity theories where the minimization prescriptions for the entanglement entropy is modified.
 Finally, it is also very interesting to consider the inequalities beyond the leading order of the holographic entanglement.
 For instance, one may take into account the bulk corrections to the holographic entanglement as discussed in \cite{Akers:2019lzs}\cite{Akers:2021lms}, and then check whether the behaviours of those inequalities would be changed.